 Two former Kansas raiders have found contrasting destinies in the Northwest frontier.
 While escorting a wagon train to Portland, Glyn McLyntock (James Stewart) saves Emerson Cole (Arthur Kennedy) from a lynching, and Cole helps Glyn fight off some attacking Indians.
 Cole hangs around Portland while the wounded Laura Baile (Julie Adams) recovers from an arrow wound.
 Glyn accompanies the rest of settlers upriver and helps them establish their new homestead.
 Come fall, Glyn and Laura’s father Jeremy (Jay C. Flippen) return to Portland and find out why the crucial supplies they’ve paid for haven’t been delivered: businessman Tom Hendricks (Howard Petrie) has welched on the deal, because a sudden Gold Rush has caused a huge inflation, and he sees a big profit selling the provisions elsewhere.
 With the complicity of Emerson, riverboat Captain Mello (Chubby Johnson) and gambler Trey Wilson (Rock Hudson), Glyn forcibly seizes the settlers’ goods.
 The small group fights off Hendricks, but the wagon train undergoes a mutiny when Cole and his ne’er-do-well teamsters decide to steal the supplies and sell them to some nearby miners at a huge profit.
 Emerson thinks what he’s doing is entirely reasonable: he argues that he and Glyn will have no future with the settlers when the intolerant Jeremy finds out about their notorious past in Kansas.

 Some critics think this is the best of the Mann/Stewart Westerns.
 It’s definitely not, but it certainly has an efficient story.
 Borden Chase’s take on the Wagon Train saga recycles quite a few motifs from his earlier script for Howard Hawks’ Red River.
 Its conflict is nicely grounded in economic reality, contrasting the utopian aims of the stalwart settlers with the money-grubbing and treachery to be be found in a town struck by Gold Rush Fever.
 In other words, western moviemakers can’t lose by championing the myth that agrarian values are better than city corruption.
-The fact that the other newcomers to the Oregon Territory is dismissed with a curt, ”Our food and provisions aren’t going to a bunch of crazy miners!”
+The fact that other interests are coming to the Oregon Territory is dismissed with a curt, ”Our food and provisions aren’t going to a bunch of crazy miners!”